uwolfer/gerrit-rest-java-client/README.md

 ```

 _Note:_ It is not guaranteed that all interfaces are implemented.
 If an implementation is missing, you get a
-<code>com.google.gerrit.extensions.restapi.NotImplementedException.NotImplementedException</code>.
-Feel free to
+<code>com.google.gerrit.extensions.restapi.NotImplementedException</code>.
+Feel free to implement it and create a pull
-implement it and create a pull request at GitHub - it is quite easy! :)
+request at GitHub - it is quite easy! :)

 [com.google.gerrit.extensions.api.GerritApi]: https://gerrit.googlesource.com/gerrit/+/HEAD/gerrit-extension-api/src/main/java/com/google/gerrit/extensions/api/GerritApi.java

 Your Support
 ------------
-If you like this plugin, you can support it:
+If you like this library, you can support it:
 * Star it: [Star it at GitHub].
 GitHub account required.
 * Improve it: Report bugs or feature requests.
 Or even fix / implement them by yourself - everything is open source!
 * Donate: You can find donation-possibilities at the bottom of this file.